-Policy 8.27: Employee Purchase of Surplus Electronic Equipment Page: 2 of 2
+Policy 8.27: Employee Purchase of Surplus Electronic

-- ii.
+Equipment Page: 2 of 2

+- i.
+An opening and closing date for requests will be established in order to establish the total number of employees requesting a total number of items on a "Request List." - ii.
 Employees may request multiple items, but their requests will be honored in order for one item at a time from the Request List. - iii.
 After each employee on the Request List is allocated one piece of equipment, a new round will start again until all requests are filled or there is no additional equipment. - iv.
 The IT Department will be responsible for matching the Roster of Surplus Equipment against the Request List to fulfill as many requests as possible. - v.
 Employees may purchase equipment by category at prices set by the City Commission by separate resolution. - 7.
 Conflict Resolution Any conflicts arising from this procedure will be arbitrated by the IT Director, whose decision may be appealed to the City Manager.
 The City Manager's decision will be final and binding in the matter.

 Effective Date: May 11, 2020

+•

 Last Revised: May 11, 2020